simioyin222/SIMI-PORTFOLIO1/README.md

 2. Navigate into the project directory: `cd SIMI-PORTFOLIO1`
 3. Open the `index.html` file in a web browser of your choice.

+# GitHub Pages
+This project is deployed on GitHub Pages.
+You can view it [here](https://simioyin222.github.io/SIMI-PORTFOLIO1/).

 # Known Bugs

 - No known issues at the moment.